aurelia/store/README.md

 ```

 ## Undo / Redo support
-If you need to keep track of the history of states you can pass a third parameter to the Store initialization by providing additional options to setup the store to work on a `StateHistory` vs `State` model.
+If you need to keep track of the history of states you can provide additional options to setup the store to work on a `StateHistory` vs `State` model.

 ```typescript
 export function configure(aurelia: Aurelia) {